nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-use-content-redaction.md

 ## Known limitations

-### Limited Support for Redacting Videos
+### No Support for Redacting Videos
-Videos can be redacted using the NEV interface.
-However, it is not possible to generate a permanently redacted version of the video afterwards: the unredacted file will always be returned.
+Content redaction is disabled for videos because it is not possible to generate a permanently redacted version of the video at this stage.

-Same goes with download and print: the unredacted file will always be returned.
+### Download With FDF Annotations Lets Users See Through Redactions

+{{{multiexcerpt 'dl-fdf-annotations-warning' page='how-to-use-content-redaction'}}}